 The Nordic Investment Bank (NIB) was established by the Nordic Council of Ministers; its membership has expanded to cover the Baltic states; Estonia, Latvia and Lithuania.

-Through their regional field-specific organisations and information points, the Norden associations carry out Nordic civil society cooperation and provide Hello Norden advice on cross-border barriers.
+Through their regional field-specific organisations and information points, the Norden associations carry out Nordic civil society cooperation and provide Info Norden advice on cross-border barriers.